tamagoz/weave/site/operational-guide/concepts.md

 > Author's Note: I have deliberately excluded any mention of
 > weave command syntax in this section

+## Host

+For the purposes of this documentation we consider a host to be an installation of the Linux operating system which is running an instance of the Docker Engine.
+It may be executing directly on bare hardware or inside a virtual machine.

 ## Peer

 A peer is a running instance of Weave Net, typically one per host.